-In 2020, we invite public libraries across the Commonwealth to apply for funding to support public programming that explores issues related to the critical role of local journalism in supporting an informed citizenry.
-Working within the theme of “Democracy and the Informed Citizen,” funded programs should take place between March and November 2020.
-Proposed programming could feature one of any number of options that you choose for your community, such as:
+In 2020, we are working with public libraries across the Commonwealth to support public programming that explores issues related to the critical role of local journalism in supporting an informed citizenry.
+Working within the theme of “Democracy and the Informed Citizen,” funded programs will take place in communities across Virginia between May 2020 and May 2021.

-Although we cannot guarantee full funding for any or all proposals that are selected, we encourage you to outline your anticipated funding uses based on a $750 budget.
+Although we cannot guarantee full funding for any or all proposals that are selected, we encourage libraries to outline anticipated funding uses based on a $750 budget.

 Funded libraries will be expected to provide a post-event report with a brief recap of the programming and attendance.

 Questions?
 Email Virginia Center for the Book director Jane Kulow at [email protected].